How to Tell if You Need a Real Property Report (RPR) Before Selling Your Home in Alberta

 How Long Does It Take to Get an RPR?

 The process typically takes 1–2 weeks but can vary depending on demand, weather conditions, and lot complexity.
-During peak seasons (like spring and summer), it’s a good idea to book early to avoid delays with your closing date.
+During peak seasons (like spring and summer), it’s a good idea to schedule a land surveyor early to avoid delays with your closing date.

 The Bottom Line